maxim-saplin/llm_chess/README.md

 ## Model Zoo

+### Model vs Random Player

+I have conducted a number of games putting LLM (playing with black) against a Random Player (as white), typically 10 games with a cap of 200 moves.

 ### Problems with instructuin following

 !NOTE, not touching prompts, changin parsing logic to be more relaxed, logs before 08.10.2024 (first 8) are more strict with wrong moves stats